-There is a broad range of online library resources available to support researchers working at PHSA agencies.
+There is a broad range of online library resources available to support researchers working at PHSA programs.
 Some resources are available widely to PHSA researchers, while others are site-specific and/or dependent on your university affiliation.

 Electronic Health Library of BC (e-HLbc)

 PHSA provides access to a large collection of online health library resources through its membership in the Electronic Health Library of BC consortium.
 The purpose of the e-HLbc is to support and improve practice, education, and research in the health sciences across BC.
-This resource is available to anyone conducting research at PHSA or its agencies.
+This resource is available to anyone conducting research at PHSA or its programs.

 You can access the e-HLbc resources below directly by using a computer connected to the PHSA network – no login is required.